esi/esi-docs/docs/services/esi/rate-limiting.md

     Rate limiting isn't active on all routes yet.
     Check the OpenAPI Specs or the HTTP response headers for up-to-date information.

+!!! warning

+    For routes that do not have this new rate limiting enabled, there is still an older "error rate limit" active.
+    This allows at most 100 non-2xx/3xx responses per minute.
+After that, it will return 420s on all ESI routes, even those with the new rate limiting enabled.

+!!! important

+    Some routes also have a rate limiter deep in EVE Server code.
+    This can also cause 429s to be returned, without the rate limiter headers indicating why.
+    We are working on deprecating these, but in the mean time, be aware this can be the case.

 ## Floating Window

 A floating window is a mathematical approximation where tokens consumed by a request are released back to your bucket after the window size has passed.